mongodb/docs/source/reference/mongorestore.rst

 :program:`mongodump`, which provides the related inverse functionality.

-In the following command restores the collection named "``collection``" and database named "``test``" in the instance running on the localhost interface on port ``27017`` the dump located in the "``dump/``" directory.

-TODO the above is clumsy and hard to follow
+Consider the following example:

 .. code-block:: sh

-   mongorestore --collection collection --database test
+   mongorestore --collection people --database accounts

+Here, :program:`mongorestore` reads the database dump in the ``dump/`` sub-directory of the current directory, and restores *only* the documents in the collection named "``people``" from the database named "``accounts``". :program:`mongorestore` restores data to the instance running on the localhost interface on port ``27017``.

 In the next example, :program:`mongorestore` restores a backup of the database instance located in "``dump``" to a database instance stored in the ``/srv/mongodb`` on the local machine.
-This requires there are no active :program:`mongod` instances attached to ``/srv/mongodb`` data directory.
+This requires that there are no active :program:`mongod` instances attached to ``/srv/mongodb`` data directory.

-TODO "This requires *that* there are..." - is this better?

 .. code-block:: sh